HackYourFuture-CPH/teaching-instructions/README.md

 ![Curriculum graphic + project](https://github.com/HackYourFuture-CPH/teaching-instructions/blob/master/curriculum_graphic_weeks_new_AP.jpg)
 At the end of the 7 modules we start a `final project` which is the most important product our students will take away from our classes.
 The goal is to let students build a real-world app using the skills they acquired during the course.
 An example can be seen [here](https://github.com/HackYourFuture-CPH/class02-final-project).

+### Teaching Timetable
+A Google sheet where you can mark unavailable days and keep track of who has been teaching what can be found [here](https://docs.google.com/spreadsheets/d/1uYSzLetZxhIUIlpk0Si3KgQ9I1-yniif37-Te_7X4j8/edit?usp=sharing).

 ### Step-by-step guide for teaching
 In order to assure good continuity and retention of knowledge within our program, as well as the highest quality teaching for our students we have certain processes that we need to adhere to in every module.

 1. **Preparation.** <br>As a starting point for every time a new teacher takes any module we should always direct our view towards the respective [Amsterdam repo](https://github.com/HackYourFuture/curriculum), then as a second step towards our own current repo - just so you know what there is to work with.
 Not to say that the AMS repos are better than what we come up with, but they simply have more people working on it, have dedicated staff for this and continuously update it.
 It’s important to be aware that their students have a higher level than ours.
 That’s a matter of circumstance that we cannot change, so we will always have to be a little less ambitious, if we want to retain and treat fairly our own students.
 Familiarise yourself with the pre-readings for the class and what students have learned so far (dedicated mentor channel for each class)